-Roles and Responsibilities- (See school Local Offer for further details.)
+Roles and Responsibilities- (See school Local Offer for further details, which is found on the school's website under About Us, Special Educational Needs, SEND provision.)

 The Head teacher is responsible for the management of the school's SEND provision.
-The SENco and Head work in close consultation with the SEND Governor in the development and monitoring of the SEND policy.
+The SENco and Head work in consultation with the SEND Governor in the development and monitoring of the SEND policy.
 The governors work in cooperation with the SENco and Head to determine and implement the policy, to determine the approach to the school's provision for children with SEND and to report to parents.
 The SEND governor monitors the school's work on behalf of the children with SEND.
 All class teachers are responsible for the teaching and learning of children with SEND within the school, taking on an active planning and monitoring role on a day to day basis.
 The SENCo primarily maintains a monitoring and advisory role.
-Teaching assistants (TA) are based in the classrooms to support pupils and our specific SEND TAs work in the classroom, when appropriate, to carry out intervention work.

-SEND Governor- Mrs J. Trigg SENCo- Mrs L. Roseblade-Bargh
+Teaching assistants (TA) are based in the classrooms to support pupils and our specific SEND TA works in the classroom, when appropriate, to carry out intervention work.
+SEND Governor- Mrs G. Riley SENCo- Mrs R. Sim